 The drama of this nativity tale of the Radiant Child is played out by the colossal earthwork giants that make up the Temple of the Stars on the Somerset Levels, otherwise known as the Glastonbury Zodiac.

-On the advent of the Winter Solstice, the saga being played out by the gods in the sky over the Glastonbury Zodiac is mirrored three times on the ground below.
+On the advent of the Winter Solstice, the saga being revealed by the gods in the sky over the Glastonbury Zodiac is mirrored three times on the ground below.

 - At four hours before sunrise, the Sun aligns with the Sun in Underworld at the Well of the Stars, in the centre of the circle, at Park Wood.